With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreShiloh Home Inc Frp is a mental health treatment center in Englewood, Colorado, located at 9700 East Easter Lane, part of the 80112 zip code.
-Shiloh Home Inc Frp provides partial hospitalization/day treatment and residential treatment.
-Shiloh Home Inc Frp also offers psychotropic medication, trauma therapy and individual psychotherapy to children / adolescents.
+Shiloh Home Inc Frp provides residential treatment and partial hospitalization/day treatment.
+Shiloh Home Inc Frp also offers individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents.
 Shiloh Home Inc Frp supports children/adolescents with serious emotional disturbance.
 Shiloh Home Inc Frp also provides case management.

 Learn MoreShiloh House Estes is a mental health clinic in Littleton, Colorado, located at 7623 South Estes Court, 80128.
 Shiloh House Estes offers residential treatment and partial hospitalization/day treatment.
-Shiloh House Estes provides individual psychotherapy, group therapy and psychotropic medication to children / adolescents.
+Shiloh House Estes provides cognitive behavioral therapy, psychotropic medication and trauma therapy to children / adolescents.
 Shiloh House Estes also supports children/adolescents with serious emotional disturbance.
 Some other services provided by Shiloh House Estes include case management.

-Learn MoreShiloh House Yarrow is a mental health facility in Littleton, CO, located at 7227 South Yarrow Court, in the 80128 zip code.
+Learn MoreShiloh House Yarrow is one of mental health facilities in Littleton, Colorado, located at 7227 South Yarrow Court, 80128 zip code.
 Shiloh House Yarrow provides residential treatment and partial hospitalization/day treatment.
-Shiloh House Yarrow provides individual psychotherapy, psychotropic medication and trauma therapy to children / adolescents.
+Shiloh House Yarrow provides group therapy, trauma therapy and individual psychotherapy to children / adolescents.
 Shiloh House Yarrow also supports children/adolescents with serious emotional disturbance.
-Some other services available at Shiloh House Yarrow include case management.
+Additional services provided at Shiloh House Yarrow include case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.